FMinister/coding_circle/README.md

 # coding_circle

-coding_circle contains the examples, my approaches and solutions to the little riddles from the YouTube Coding Cirle.
+coding_circle contains the examples, my approaches and solutions to the little riddles from the YouTube Coding Circle.

 For further context, please visit [the native Web GmbH Youtube channel](https://www.youtube.com/@thenativeweb).